noahshlesinger/Election_Analysis/README.md

-# Election_Analysis
+# Election Analysis
 ## Project Overview
-The purpose of this election audit is to independently determine the the winner of the recent local congressional electoin and send the results to the Colorado board of Elections.
+The purpose of this election audit is to independently determine the the winner of the recent local congressional election and send the results to the Colorado board of Elections.
-## Election_Audit Results:
+## Election Audit Results:

 The following points are main metrics and outcomes of the audit: